Mary Yu

-Mary Isabel Yu (born 1957) is an American lawyer who has served as an associate justice of the Washington Supreme Court since 2014.
+Mary Isabel Yu (born 1957) is an American lawyer who served as an associate justice of the Washington Supreme Court from 2014 to 2025.
 She served as a judge of the King County Superior Court from 2000 to 2014.
-She is the state's first openly gay justice, as well as the first Asian American and first Latina justice.
+She was the state's first openly gay justice, as well as the first Asian American and first Latina justice.

 Early life and education

 Yu was born in Chicago, Illinois to a Chinese father and Mexican mother.
 She graduated from St. Mary's High School in 1975.
 Yu then attended Dominican University and graduated in 1979 with a degree in theology.
 In 1989, Yu earned a graduate degree in theology from Mundelein of Loyola University.

 After completing her undergraduate education, Yu went to work for the Roman Catholic Archdiocese of Chicago.
 She was initially hired by Rev. Francis J. Kane as a secretary for the Office of Peace and Justice for the Archdiocese of Chicago, but eventually rose to become director of the Office of Peace and Justice.

 Yu enrolled at Notre Dame Law School in 1990.
 She graduated with her J.D. degree in 1993.